Shoaibkhalid65/WorkLedger/README.md

 ## Overview

-ProgressTracker helps you answer three questions every day:
+ProgressTracker helps you answer three questions every day

 - **What did I work on?** — Log daily tasks with title, description, satisfaction rating, and remarks.
 - **How long did I work?** — Track live work sessions via a persistent foreground service with notification controls, or log manual durations.